okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-sso-integration/main/index.md

 ## Next steps

-After you complete testing for your integration, you can start the submission process to have your integration included in the [Okta Integration Network](https://www.okta.com/okta-integration-network/) catalog:
+After you complete testing your app integration, you can start the submission process to have your app integration included in the [Okta Integration Network](https://www.okta.com/okta-integration-network/) catalog:
 * Review the [OIN submission requirements](/docs/guides/submit-app-prereq/) before starting the submission process.
 * Follow the [Publish an OIN integration](/docs/guides/submit-app) guide to submit your SSO integration through the OIN Manager.